Love Jalapeno Poppers? Try this Jalapeño Popper Grilled Cheese Sandwich with Beer Battered Crust; it’s like a jalapeño popper on steroids!

 - Dip each bread slice into the batter, covering both sides.
 Fry in a medium hot frying pan with enough butter in the bottom to not have it stick to the pan.

-- Spread the cream cheese on both sides of the bread; top one side with japapeno slices and warm until the cheese is softened and warm.
+- Spread the cream cheese on one side of each slice of bread; top one side with japapeno slices and return to the skillet until the cheese is softened and warm.
 Put the two sides together, cut in half and serve.

 - Optional: serve salsa on the side